 The Centre for Effective Living is a Psychology and Well-Being practice serving the Upper North Shore of Sydney.
 Established in 2012 with one Psychologist working out of Westleigh, we have grown to become a group practice with a combined team experience of over 50 years.
-We have become an integrative, one stop service which includes psychology, dietetics, occupational therapy and couples and family counselling.

 High standards have been set in place, such that we continuously shape and challenge each other’s practice.
 Therefore, when you see one of us, you get the benefit of all of our collective experience.
 We know each others’ strengths and passions.
 Considering your unique situation, we will provide you with the therapist that suits your needs best.

 If you or someone you love is struggling with an emotional or mental health problem, call us now to make an appointment – and take the first step in getting the support you need.

 To make an enquiry with us, please fill in one of the following forms and our intake team will soon be in contact.
 These forms are secure and encrypted and will help in our intake team understand your needs and be ready to find you the psychologist best suited to you.
 You will also be automatically redirected to our Intake team diary to book a time for them to call you.